-Searching for a VPN service can be a time-consuming experience, let alone finding the ‘best’.
+Searching for a Virtual Private Network (VPN) service can be a time-consuming experience, let alone finding the ‘best'.

-With so many providers and so much outdated information, it can be impossible to weed out the excellent recommendations from the poor ones.
+With so VPNs and so much outdated information, it can be impossible to weed out the excellent recommendations from the poor ones.

 We discovered there are some good newcomers, a host of reliable old names and some that have dropped in quality since last year.